THE MANY MUSICAL NOSES OF JOHNNY WEST (1999)

 SELECTED ACOUSTIC TRACKS (2002)

-This is a compilation of most of the acoustic songs from my first three post-band solo CDs.
+A compilation of most of the acoustic guitar-based songs from my first three post-band solo CDs.
 I gave this to a few places like Milk, Lift (before it became Phog), and the Windsor Press Club, back when I was looking to play live.
-No one had any interest.
-That was nothing compared to the violent indifference I was met with in the wake of OH YOU THIS when I really had a hunger to play live.
+No one was interested.
+It was nothing compared to the violent indifference I was met with in the wake of OH YOU THIS when I really had a hunger to play live and started trying a lot harder to put myself out there.
 But that’s a story for another time.

-There’s also the standalone version of WATER ONLY HATES ITSELF SILLY and some other random stuff that belongs on the list of “unofficial releases”, but most of it isn’t really worth mentioning.
+There’s also the standalone version of WATER ONLY HATES ITSELF SILLY and some other random stuff that belongs on the list of “unofficial releases”, but most of it isn’t worth mentioning here.